wootfish/eli.sohl.com/drafts/sybil-defense.md

 [^pow-papers]: See the surveys cited above for a few examples; the most notable for our discussion S/Kademlia, first described in _S/Kademlia: A Practicable Approach Towards Secure Key-Based Routing_ by Ingmar Baumgart and Sebastian Mies ([PDF link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.68.4986&rep=rep1&type=pdf)).

-This is an improvement: we aren't leaking any social metadata, we aren't relying on anything fragile (to our knowledge), and we need no central authority.
+This is an improvement: we aren't leaking any social metadata, we aren't relying on anything fragile (as far as we know), and we need no central authority.
 However, there are drawbacks: First, the overhead for this scheme is very high,[^pow-overhead] and second, it penalizes peers for maintaining connections with a large number of peers (since this will result in them receiving more challenges).
 This disincentivizes broad engagement with the network.
-These drawbacks are also serious.
+These drawbacks are also serious, and they are hard to avoid in the general case.

 [^pow-overhead]: This is not an idle concern: Systems like Bitcoin which fail to account for overhead (or, perhaps, simply fail to care) have a real and measurable impact on the Earth's environment.
-As of this writing it is estimated that only about 40 countries on Earth consume more power than the Bitcoin network does - and no doubt a large portion of their power consumption is spent on Bitcoin.
+As of this writing it is estimated that only about 40 countries on Earth consume more power than the Bitcoin network does - and that's without adjusting for how much of their power consumption is spent on Bitcoin.
 Some of this energy comes from renewable sources, but a study from last year suggested that even with these measures, Bitcoin's carboon footprint still exceeds that of Las Vegas.

 The above is just a quick overview geared towards giving you some idea of the main sorts of proposed solutions; for some more thorough surveys, see the footnote.[^surveys]